cyrilletuzi/angular-async-local-storage/README.md

 ### Checking data

-Don't forget it's client-side storage : **always check the data**, as it could have been forged or deleted.
+Don't forget it's client-side storage: **always check the data**, as it could have been forged or deleted.
 Starting with *version 3.1*, you can use a [JSON Schema](http://json-schema.org/) to validate the data.

 ```typescript